Spring is in the air, evenings are getting lighter and days are getting warmer.

 While many of you are jumping for joy that winter has finally passed and dark and dreary mornings spent defrosting your car and avoiding black ice are a thing of the past, the new season brings with it fresh dangers.

-Here are our top 5 spring driving tips to keep you and your loved ones safe on the roads this spring.
+Here are some top spring driving tips to keep you and your loved ones safe on the roads this spring.

 Spring time is a season of warmth and growth, but it’s not without the occasional rainstorm.